 Glaucoma Surgery

-Glaucoma is a group of eye conditions that damage the optical whim-whams.
-The optical whim-whams sends visual information from your eye to your brain and is vital for good vision.
+Glaucoma is a group of eye diseases that can cause vision loss and blindness by damaging the nerve in the back of your eye called the optic nerve.
+The optical whim-whams sends visual information from your eye to your brain and are vital for good vision.
 Damage to the optical whim-whams is frequently related to high pressure in your eye.
-But glaucoma can be indeed with normal eye pressure.
+But glaucoma can be true with normal eye pressure.

 Glaucoma surgery is a type of procedure that is performed to help reduce intraocular pressure in the eye and prevent further damage to the optic nerve.
 In India, there are several types of glaucoma surgeries available, including trabeculectomy, glaucoma drainage devices, and laser surgery.